Dairon Blanco Player Props: Royals vs. Tigers

-Dairon Blanco -- batting .188 with two doubles, a triple, a walk and two RBI in his past 10 games -- will be in action for the Kansas City Royals against the Detroit Tigers, with Tarik Skubal on the hill, on July 18 at 8:10 PM ET.
+After batting .273 with four doubles, two triples, a walk and five RBI in his past 10 games, Dairon Blanco and the Kansas City Royals take on the Detroit Tigers (who will hand the ball to Eduardo Rodriguez) at 8:10 PM ET on Wednesday.

-In his last game, he went 1-for-2 with an RBI against the Rays.
+In his previous game, he reached base in all four of his plate appearances (4-for-4 with two doubles, a triple and three RBI) against the Tigers.

 Dairon Blanco Game Info & Props vs. the Tigers